Simply Sacred Solutions

 Long-term Impact:

-5. Reduced Quality of Life: Persistent physical issues can lead to a reduced overall quality of life.
+• Chronic Pain: Persistent physical issues can affect overall quality of life.

-Under-Diagnosed Prevalence of Post-Concussive Symptoms:
+Under-Diagnosed Post-Concussive Symptoms:

 1. Economic Barriers: